 Mandated businesses must not log on to their business tax account and file using the standard VAT100 form provided, although businesses which are below the £85,000 limit will still file their returns in this way if they prefer.

-We are fully geared up to advise on MTD, accounting software selection, or the benefit of spreadsheets, so do ask for help if you need it.
+We advise on MTD on VAT, accounting software selection, or the benefit of spreadsheets, so do ask for help if you need it.

 Detailed guidance on the operation of VAT, VAT schemes and essential VAT information.

 Under the normal rules of VAT, a supplier has to account for output tax even if the supply has not been paid for.
 VAT cannot be reclaimed by issuing a credit note for the unpaid amount.

 Where a VAT registered person makes supplies of goods or services to another VAT registered person, subject to the standard or reduced rate.